cybersemics/em/server/README.md

 ## Testing with live staging or production data

 Normally in local development the app connects to the local websocket server and database.
-To test with live staging or production data, override `REACT_APP_WEBSOCKET_HOST` in `.env.development` with the value from `.env.production` or `.env.staging` and restart localhost.
+To test with live staging or production data, override `VITE_WEBSOCKET_HOST` in `.env.development` with the value from `.env.production` or `.env.staging` and restart localhost.
 It is recommended that you run the app on a different port to ensure that local storage stays sandboxed, i.e. `PORT=3012 npm start`.

 Note: `NODE_ENV` itself cannot be manually overwritten, and is set based on how the server is started: